Brand mascots: The world’s most famous mascot logos

 Michelin Man (Marshmallow Man) Logo

-Globally renowned, the Michelin “Marshmallow” Man has carved a unique space for itself in the realm of brand mascots.
-Even though its presence in the Michelin logo has become less consistent over the years, its significance within the organization’s branding narrative cannot be understated.
+Michelin’s world famous ‘marshmallow man’ has occupied a unique place in the world of brand mascots.
+Although his presence in the Michelin logo has become less permanent, his importance in the organization’s branding narrative cannot be overstated.

 Mickey Mouse (Disney)